FaizAzam1/splashapiproject/README.md

+IMPORTANT: this project requires python , pip , and pipenv installed.
+Don't forget to run Pipenv shell before running Backend.
-IMPORTANT: Frontend only works with nodejs version 16.x.x
+Also if hosting on cloud, this Frontend only works on Nodejs version 16.x.x

 ## Initial configuration